blakegolliher/s3slower/README.md

 ## Limitations

 - Requires root privileges for eBPF
-- Only traces TLS-encrypted traffic (not plain HTTP)
+- Supports HTTP/1.x traffic over TLS and plain TCP; HTTP/2 and other protocols are not fully supported
 - Limited to user-space TLS libraries (not kernel TLS)
 - HTTP/2 support is experimental
 - Maximum buffer sizes for request/response parsing